robseb/rsyocto/doc/guides/10_fpga2rsyocto.md

 However, to enable this features  the Python build script uses the `Intel SoC-EDS Command Shell` and the `Intel Quartus Prime Shell`.
 These are part of *Intel Embedded Development Suite (*SoC-EDS*)* and of *Intel Quartus Prime*.
 This guide shows how to install this tools properly.
-*Intel Quartus Prime* must be only installed in case the script should compile and build the FPGA project.
+*Intel Quartus Prime* must be only installed in case the script should compile and build the FPGA project or should use a JTAG connection.
 <br>

 #### Install development tools